-According to the statistics shared by the SEF there was one decision to revoke, end or refuse to renew international protection status of a Guinean national in 2017.
+According to the statistics shared by the SEF, while there was one decision to revoke, end or refuse to renew international protection status of a Guinean national in 2017, no such decision was adopted in 2018.

 B. Family reunification

 1. Criteria and conditions